corda/corda/docs/source/corda-configuration-file.rst

 :database: Database configuration:

-        :initDatabase: Boolean on whether to initialise the database or just validate the schema.
-Defaults to true.
         :serverNameTablePrefix: Prefix string to apply to all the database tables.
 The default is no prefix.
         :transactionIsolationLevel: Transaction isolation level as defined by the ``TRANSACTION_`` constants in ``java.sql.Connection``, but without the "TRANSACTION_" prefix.
 Defaults to REPEATABLE_READ.